 Hon.
 David Joanasie: Thank you, Madam Chairperson.
-Yes, we're doing the best we can and on top of that, I think the education part is where...the most affected is on getting our youth, our children, our community ensured that they know that it's best not to play with fire, especially around big buildings.
+Yes, we're doing the best we can and on top of that, I think the education part is where...the most affected is on getting our youth, our children, ensure our community knows that it's best not to play with fire, especially around big buildings.
 I mean, don't play with fire at all.
 I think that's something that we need to continue that message.